MicrosoftEdge/WebView2Feedback/specs/FamilySafety.md

 ===

 # Background
 Provide end evelolper a new API to toggle Family Safety feature on and off.
 End developer can use this API to enable and disable the Family Safety feature.
-Also provided a iframe filter toggle API to ensure iframes also go through Family Safety services for all subframe navigations.
+Also provided a iframe filter toggle API to ensure iframes also go through Family Safety services for all subframe navigations if the developer chose to enable iframe support.

 # Examples
 ## WinRT and .NET